-In the Matter of In Re Coe 903, S.W.2d 916 (Mo Banc 1995), Coe was charged with contempt by a federal court.
+In the Matter of In Re Coe 903, S.W.2d 916 (Mo Banc 1975), Coe was charged with contempt by a federal court.
 The U.S. District Court for Western District of Missouri charged Coe with contempt of court four times and ordered her into custody.
 This matter was not conclusive and an Advisory Hearing was held.
 The Master's findings and conclusions, and recommendations were held advisory. "...this Court examines the evidence and determines the facts".
-(See also In Re: Harris, 890 S.W.2d 299, 299 (Mo Banc 1994).
+(See also In Re Harris, 890 S.W.2d 299, 299 (Mo Banc 1994).

-In the case at bar this matter is not conclusive by law, and thus Respondent moves this Honorable Court to dismiss the Information for failure to state a claim upon which relief may be granted.
-If the Informant was of the opinion that the facts in the Bankruptcy Court case rose to the level of warranting disciplinary action against the Respondent for professional misconduct, the Informant should have proceeded to refer the matter to an Advisory Hearing Panel, as in In Re Coe,
+In the case at bar this matter is not conclusive by law, and thus was of the opinion that the facts in the Bankruptcy Court case rose to the level of warranting disciplinary action against the Respondent for professional misconduct, the Informant should have proceeded to refer the matter to an Advisory Hearing Panel, as in In Re Coe.